dgusain1/MVMO/README.md

 The MVMO optimizer can be called with arguments *iterations*, *num_mutation*, and *population_size*.
 This defines key parameters for MVMO.

 ### Defining objective function
 MVMO by default optimizes the objective function for minimum.
 For maximisation, the objective function will need to be modified.
+Objective functions can be defined by the user as per requirement.
+This is shown in examples.
 The MVMO package provides the following test function benchmarks from [Wikipedia](https://en.wikipedia.org/wiki/Test_functions_for_optimization#cite_note-11):
 1. Rosenbrock
 2. Matyas
 3. Booth